 An Arnold Palmer is a refreshing cold beverage made with half sweet tea and half lemonade.
 It's perfect for hot summer days, picnics, and outdoor grilling.

-Never heard of an Arnold Palmer before?
-Quite simply, it's a cold beverage made with half tea and half lemonade.
-The Arnold Palmer gets its name from the professional golfer who would often order and drink the beverage.
+What is an Arnold Palmer?
+A cold drink made with half tea and half lemonade.
+The name comes from the professional golfer who requested and enjoyed this beverage.

 Ingredients and substitutions